harshithamlvrs/harshithamlvrs/README.md

 ## Hi there 👋

-Keep reading if you want to learn more about me.
-Make sure you check out my profile!
+Welcome to my GitHub profile!

-I am doing my Bachelors in Electrical and Computer Engineering at Wayne State University.
-I like to engage my curiousity in exploring things in the Electrical and AI world and am very enthusiastic to learn and develop new projects.
+I'm currently pursuing a Bachelor's in Electrical and Computer Engineering at Wayne State University.
+My curiosity drives me to explore areas in Electrical Engineering and AI, and I’m always excited to learn and develop new projects.

+- 🌱 Currently learning: Verilog, Arduino, and Circuit Design
+- 👯 Open to collaborating on open-source projects
+- 🤔 Seeking to broaden my experience
+- 💬 Ask me about anything ECE!
+- 📫 Reach me on LinkedIn or drop a message
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I live in the moment and embrace new experiences!

 <!--
 **harshithamlvrs/harshithamlvrs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.